dsohk/rancher-on-azure-workshop/docs/02-Provision-Kubernetes.md

 4. At this point, we need to configure Rancher to be able to automate provisioning on Azure with a proper cloud credential.
 Fill in the form with your own credential, which can be found in the **Environment Details** > **Service Principal Details** tab in your lab instruction section.
    - Subscription ID: (See lab manual instruction)
-   - Client ID: (See lab manual instruction)
+   - Client ID / Application ID : (See lab manual instruction)
-   - Client Secret: (See lab manual instruction)
+   - Client Secret/ Secret Key : (See lab manual instruction)

    On Azure shell execute the below command, it will generate the ouput which you can save as text file which provide you with the above details you are looking for.